MeetAndy logo

 The Slack channel is where Andy posts PR summaries and status updates for this Space, and where teammates mention Andy to start a conversation.

-3. In Slack, invite @MeetAndy to that channel — Andy doesn't post in channels it isn't a member of.
+4. In Slack, invite @MeetAndy to that channel.
+Andy doesn't post in channels it isn't a member of.

 Pick a channel that the people working on this project actually read.
-Public channels work best — private channels work too, as long as you invite Andy.
+Public channels work best, but private channels work too as long as you invite Andy.

 1. In the GitHub repositories (or GitLab projects) section, click Add repository.